Live 1967 (Red Krayola album)

 Live 1967 is a live performance album by the experimental rock band Red Krayola.
 It was released in 1998 by Drag City.
 The two-disc set comprises the band's performance at the Angry Arts Festival in Los Angeles as well as their sets from various shows at the Berkeley Folk Festival during summer 1967.
 Like all the music played at the festivals, it is dedicated to the troops positioned in Vietnam.

+The performances were recorded by Mayo Thompson with contact microphones.
+In the 1990s, the band signed to Drag City which led to them releasing the recordings.

 Background

 Kurt Von Meier, a University of California art-history professor, became interested in the band after he heard tapes containing Coconut Hotel, Red Krayola's rejected second album.
 He was intrigued by the band's experimental and free-form music and invited them to perform at Angry Arts Folk Festival in Berkeley and the Greek Theatre in Los Angeles in June and July.
 Meier also pushed to get the band to play in the Monterey Pop Festival, but was turned down by the festival's organizers.